Language Guide (proto 2)

 optional

 : Do not use.
-Required fields are so problematic they were removed from proto3.
+Required fields are so problematic they were removed from proto3 and editions.
 Semantics for required field should be implemented at the application layer.
 When it is used, a well-formed message must have exactly one of this field.

 For historical reasons, repeated